Archives

 Dr. Fields currently teaches NUSC 1165: Fundamentals of Nutrition, NUSC 2200: Nutrition and Human Development, NUSC 4250: Nutrition for Exercise and Sport, and NUSC 5200: Macronutrient Metabolism.

-Introduction to Animal Sciences – S2: 9 SEATS LEFT
+Introduction to Animal Sciences – WAITLIST

 Exploration of the Animal Sciences - Animal Biology to Careers